upper waypoint

 Most of us expect documentaries to deliver facts about the past or present, even if the truth is delivered with a point of view.
 Most of us expect documentary filmmakers to be transparent about their source material, like videos, photos and newspapers.

-Before generative AI came on the scene, it was fairly obvious when a documentary delivered a re-creation of something that happened, or might have happened.
-Post-generative AI, nothing is necessarily obvious, and as the technology improves, it’s near certain that fake bits in documentaries will proliferate.
+Before generative AI came on the scene, it was fairly obvious when a documentary delivered a re-creation of something that happened or might have happened.
+Post-generative AI, nothing is necessarily obvious, and as the technology improves, it’s near-certain that fake bits in documentaries will proliferate.

 Archival producers, who play a crucial role in documentary filmmaking, warn there’s a clear and present danger that the fakery will muddy the historical record irrevocably.
-Today, the Archival Producers Alliance is releasing a set of “best practices” to keep generative AI from destroying the integrity and authenticity of documentaries.
+On Friday, the Archival Producers Alliance is releasing a set of “best practices” to keep generative AI from destroying the integrity and authenticity of documentaries.

-Alliance co-director Rachel Antell of Berkeley says she hopes the new, voluntary guidelines will get Hollywood and Silicon Valley talking in a serious way about the integrity of history that belongs to all of us.
+Alliance co-director Rachel Antell of Berkeley said she hopes the new, voluntary guidelines will get Hollywood and Silicon Valley talking in a serious way about the integrity of history that belongs to all of us.

 Sponsored